 Tornado VF-25G Michael Custom, February 2011, 19,500 Yen

 By October 2010 the sentiment for these toys had cooled considerably.
 The Tornado Parts are not featured prominently in the show, just the movie version retelling of the show, so they didn’t have the broadest appeal.

 In this article, we’re focusing on the Tornado Parts and not the underlying VF-25 toys.
 That said, one of the strengths of the Tornado parts in fighter mode is that they conceal many of the faults of the underlying version 1 toys.
 One fault they can not hide, particular to the VF-25G, is that version 1 toys can’t have Michael’s sniper rifer installed and sit on the landing gear in fighter mode.
-So, if you want to show that big gun beneath your bird, you’re going to need to use the included display stand (I’m told that the included display was painted, mine is only black, probably because someone swapped it before I bought it secondhand).
-Fighter is the ONLY mode I would ever use for displaying these parts but there’s one major issue that may be hard for some people to overcome: for these parts to attach properly, the wings need to be left at an upward cant of about 15 degrees.
+So, if you want to show that big gun beneath your bird, you’re going to need to use the included display stand.
+Fighter is the ONLY mode I would display these parts but there’s one major issue that may be hard for some people to overcome: to attach properly, the wings need to be at an upward cant of about 15 degrees.
 This angle ruins the lines of fighter where everything comes together at the wing hinge.